 Ed Lopat’s strangest cardboard appearance came the year after his death.
 He appears as card #65 in the 1993 Ted Williams Card Company set.
 The card gets his name wrong on the back, identifying the Yankees pitcher as “Edwin” rather than Edmund.
 He is also portrayed in the full stride of batting, apparently watching a ball take flight.
 While he was an above average hitter for a pitcher, the card is ridiculous.

 The Ted Williams Card Company was itself ridiculous.
 Named after the famous Boston slugger, the company was actually the work of his 25-year-old son who sought to take advantage of the era’s booming sports card market.
-All kinds of questionable activity was alleged in connection with this venture, ranging from questions about how the firm was financed to accusations that it directly violated an existing contract for Ted to represent Upper Deck (itself no stranger to shenanigans).
+All kinds of shady activity was alleged in connection with this venture, ranging from questions about how the firm was financed to accusations that it directly violated an existing contract for Ted to represent Upper Deck (itself no stranger to shenanigans).